XqFeng-Josie/AI_Education_Paper_Replicate/ouroboros_OULAD/llm_experiments/README.md

 ### Sampling Strategy

-For efficient evaluation, we randomly sample **100 students per course** (BBB, DDD, EEE, FFF) from the test set, resulting in **400 test samples** per day.
-This balanced sampling approach maintains representativeness across all four modules while enabling practical LLM evaluation.
+For current evaluation, we sampled **800 test samples** per day according to the label distribution (balanced ~50/50).
+This approach ensures a robust evaluation of the model's ability to distinguish between at-risk and non-at-risk students across all four modules (BBB, DDD, EEE, FFF).

 **Note**: The baseline traditional ML methods use the full day-off test dataset, which ranges from 1,945 samples (day 0) to 6,014 samples (day 11).